-The eggs are collected and fertilised in the laboratory with the recipient man's sperm.
+The eggs are collected and fertilised in the laboratory with of either the recipient man or donor sperm.
 After egg collection the clinic will monitor your well being to ensure your body settles down after the IVF cycle.

 Using donor eggs